Sounie/dependency-check/README.md

 First attempt just starts from a specified class, then recursively steps through the detected dependencies and accumulates the class names and checks whether a class is in one of the specified unwanted packages.
+A single object with 2 unit tests.
+Not set up as a distributable artifact.

 ## Potential enhancements
 - Check whether each class's package doesn't start with one of the specified unwanted packages.